Skip to content

 Important

 In case you see the node exit unsuccessfully upon checking status, please verify you've followed the transition process correctly as documented below, and that you do not have another instance of node already running.
-It would help to check your system logs (/var/log/syslog for debian-based and /var/log/messages for Red Hat/CentOS/Fedora systems, you can also check journalctl -f -u <service> to examine startup attempt for services) for any errors while starting node.
+It would help to check your system logs, you can also check journalctl -f -u cnode to examine startup attempt for services, and scroll up until you see output for node startup attempt) for any errors while starting node.

 You can use gLiveView to monitor your node that was started as a systemd service.